 DOE's Transportation Institutional Plan recognizes a number of different modes that might be used for the transportation of spent fuel and highly radioactive wastes.
-Specifically, the plan considers "legal weight trucks," "overweight trucks," "regular rail," "heavyweight rail" and "tug-barge/motor vehicles."
+Specifically, the plan considers "legal weight trucks," "overweight trucks," "regular rail," "heavyweight rail" and "tug-barge/motor vessels."8

-To assess the costs and risks associated with different modes of transportation, and combinations of such modes, DOE initiated a study named ALARA, an acronym from "as low as reasonably achievable," which represented the department's goal to reduce radiation exposures to levels as far below federal dose limits as is practicable.
-In 1988, the department released its report, Analysis of Radiation Doses from Operation of Postulated Commercial Spent Fuel Transportation Systems (DOE-CH/TPO-001), which concluded, in part, that the alternatives developed with the highest system dose reduction were: "(1) those with increased cask capacity, such as overweight truck casks and advanced design casks, (2) increased end shielding on casks and (3) use of remote handling at the repository."
+To assess the relative radiological risks of various operational scenarios, DOE initiated a study named ALARA, an acronym derived from "as low as reasonably achievable."
+This study was to be used as the Department's basis for determining if levels of radiological exposure could be altered and at what cost.
+In 1988, the department released its report, Analysis of Radiation Doses from Operation of Postulated Commercial Spent Fuel Transportation Systems (ALARA study) (DOE-CH/TPO-001), which concluded, in part, that the alternatives developed with the highest system dose reduction were: "(1) those with increased cask capacity, such as overweight truck casks and advanced design casks, (2) increased end shielding on casks and (3) use of remote handling at the repository."9